 Chamomile is a medicinal herb that is credited with significant antihistamine properties, which can instantly help curb the inflammatory response that triggers a sneeze.
 (1)

-You can consume the therapeutic goodness of chamomile in the form of a tea, using tea bags, instant mixes, or dried herb, all of which are easily available in grocery stores.
+You can consume the therapeutic goodness of chamomile in the form of tea, using tea bags, instant mixes, or dried herbs, all of which are easily available in grocery stores.

 - Boil a cup of water, add one teaspoon of loose chamomile tea or tea bag in it, and let it steep for a few minutes.